 Agencies, brands, media companies, and publishers who use the flight method will seriously struggle in the coming years.
 To maintain marketing and advertising efforts, change is vital.
 Running away by staying away from digital audiences won’t work.
 Working with your previous customer information and those visiting your brick-and-mortar stores won’t help your business survive and thrive as shopping moves more online and virtual.

-The truth of the matter is that the best way to survive the cookiepocalypse is to find a platform that doesn’t rely on cookies, IP addresses, MAID/GAIDs, or other outdated technologies and provides you privacy-compliant first-party data while respecting your visitors' privacy.
+The truth of the matter is that the best way to survive the cookiepocalypse is to find a platform that doesn’t rely on cookies, IP addresses, MAID/GAIDs, or other outdated technologies and provides you first-party data while respecting your visitors' privacy.

 If you’re a business that fawns, you’re likely anticipating using third-party data within the walled gardens and solely relying on these walled gardens.
 The sad news is that it’s not truly attainable.
 Their data lives within their instances and will never truly belong to you.